Bettering myself. Hobbies are my life

-If you’ve read this and you’re struggling with an addiction I recommend you search for a hobby.
+If you’ve read this and you’re struggling with an addiction and would like to go about changing yourself for the better, I recommend you search for a hobby.
 Think about what you want to do and go for it.
 The world is your oyster.
 Literally!
 You won’t know until you try.
 And if it doesn’t suit you then move onto the next thing you fancy trying your hand at!!

 Some awesome hobby suggestions:

 - Discover a Hobby – A really good website with detailed explanations of what’s needed for your hobby